kadirkoca/FstackDev/README.md

-# Welcome to Fstack Dev
+# Welcome to F{ull} stack development

-F*** Stack Development is a hobby project that represents a MERN stack.
+Full Stack Development is a hobby project that represents a MERN stack.

  - Node.js
  - Express.js